runalsh/and_exam_py/README.md

 TELEGRAM_TOKEN

-MAIL_FOR_INFO -  here you email to get notifocations, ex fsb@fsb.ru
+MAIL_FOR_INFO -  here you email to get notifications, ex fsb@fsb.ru

 YANDEX_MAIL_PASSWORD - password from you SMTP opened account